Preshy/preshy.github.io/about.md

 ---
-title: About
+title: About Me
 layout: page
 skip_index: true
 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Hi, I'm Precious (Preshy) and I'm a senior software engineer, tech-business man, entreprenuer and music executive.
+Hi, I'm Precious Opusunju (Preshy) and I'm a senior software engineer, tech-business man, entreprenuer and music executive.
 I specialise in web technologies and backend development.

 In my spare time I get my hands dirty with cyber security and penetration testing and I read a lot about random subjects like entertainment, business and startups etc.